 - Eat ice cream cones on the back porch.

 - Drink tea together.
-See the teatime page.
+See our Poetry Teatime website.

 - Read a funny quote or joke to your child and ask what he or she thinks.

 - Let your child teach you a card game.